Temp1231112/BStf/untitled.md

 Okay, okay, I think, and I slow down.

-Now, after about 20 minutes, looking from the mirrors, almost dust free track behind us, I’m driving only about 35 km an hour.
+Now, after about 20 minutes, looking from the mirrors, an almost dust free track behind us, I’m driving only about 35 km an hour.
 And the speed, this low speed, feels like we are walking.
-Almost like would make it by walking faster.
-But that’s a very common delusion which sometimes comes straight after the high speed drive for a bit longer time.
+Almost like walking would be faster.
+But that’s a very common delusion which sometimes comes straight after high speed driving for a bit longer time.

 Now she says: